 7. Avoid the clock

-If your child is checking the time often, encourage him to move his clock or watch to a spot where he can’t see it.
+If your child is checking the time often, encourage your child to move the clock or watch to a spot where they can’t see it from bed.

 8. Eat the right amount at the right time

 Make sure your child has a satisfying evening meal at a reasonable time.
 Feeling hungry or too full before bed can make your child more alert or uncomfortable.
 This can make it harder for your child to get to sleep.
 In the morning, a healthy breakfast helps to kick-start your child’s body clock at the right time.

 9. Get plenty of natural light in the day

 Encourage your child to get as much natural light as possible during the day, especially in the morning.
 Bright light suppresses melatonin.
 This helps your child feel awake and alert during the day and sleepy towards bedtime.

 Caffeine is in energy drinks, coffee, tea, chocolate and cola.
 Encourage your child to avoid these things in the late afternoon and evening, and don’t offer them at these times.

 If there are worries and anxieties that are stopping your child from relaxing at bedtime, there are a couple of things you can do.